DVillers77/HTML-AND-CSS-PROJECTS/SUPPLEMENTARY_LEARNING_HTML_CSS.md

 This lesson reassures the student that using online resources, particularly Google, is a standard and essential practice for professional developers.
 It emphasizes that problem-solving skills are more valuable than rote memorization and encourages the use of resources like W3Schools.
 The entry expands on this by recommending other key resources like MDN Web Docs and Stack Overflow and highlights the importance of learning how to formulate effective search queries.

 ---

+#### W3SCHOOLS ASSIGNMENT

+### Course Step Number: 471

+### Date Researched: 2025-08-09

+### Robust Summary of Best Practices and Modernization

+This entry documents the successful completion of the "W3Schools Assignment."
+The student demonstrated a key developer skill by using online resources to find and implement new HTML and CSS concepts.
+The assignment reinforces the principle that problem-solving and the ability to use external documentation are more valuable than rote memorization.
+A discussion was also documented where the student proactively sought new HTML and CSS facts, which reinforces a proactive approach to learning.

+---